 Watch the video to learn more about chicken pecking order problems and signs

-Age, disease, and hormonal imbalances are some of the factors why your hen starts to crow.
+Age, disease, and hormonal imbalances are some factors why your hen starts to crow.
 As hens begin to age, there is a high possibility that they may undergo some crowing phase.
-Disease and hormonal imbalances affect each other which can lead to hens starting crowing.
+Disease and hormonal imbalances affect each other, which can lead to hens starting crowing.

 Just like humans, hens, too, have two ovaries.
 Though they have two ovaries, only one is functioning: the left one– the ovary-producing egg.
 However, diseases and injuries are inevitable occurrences.